Incident and Injury Reporting and Investigation

 Following both preliminary and full investigations, the employer must promptly take any necessary corrective action to prevent similar incidents.

-The investigation and corrective action reports should be made available to the joint occupational health and safety committee or worker representative or posted in the workplace.
+Investigation and corrective action reports should be provided to the joint occupational health and safety committee or worker representative, if one exists.
+If not, the reports must be posted in a visible area of the workplace.

 Needlestick Injury

-• A risk assessment conducted within two hours by a qualified health care professional, such as hospital emergency department staff.
+- A risk assessment conducted within two hours by a qualified health care professional, such as a hospital emergency department staff.

-• Document the first aid providing using the First Aid Record form.
+- Document the first aid provided using the First Aid Record form.

 The video below illustrates the occupational health and safety procedures to follow in the event of a needlestick injury: